Animal Behavior & Conservation

 As a comparative psychologist, I strive to find possibilities for my research to aid in conservation.
 My recent experience on the organizing committee for the Conservation Workshop at the last Animal Behavior Society Conference impressed upon me the possibilities for a behavioral/cognitive perspective.
 The solutions that our group devised to combat human-coyote conflict leaned primarily on habituation and operant conditioning processes.
 Locally, the Chattanooga Nature Center houses red wolves in collaboration with the U.S. Fish and Wildlife Service.
 I am currently working with Nature Center, providing students for observations of their red wolves.
 We will examine their general behavior in captivity, as well as breeding behaviors that may eventually lead to an increase in the genetic diversity of the wild population in North Carolina through pup fostering.
 At the Tennessee Aquarium, I am currently engaged in research on sensory discrimination in giant Pacific octopuses, and I have been in talks with their Conservation Institute about a behavioral perspective on their work.
 My ongoing research on elephant cognition will help with mitigating human-animal conflict by expanding our knowledge of problem solving abilities in that species.

-Dr. Caitlin Gabor
+Prof. Caitlin R. Gabor

 Dr. Tom A. Langen

 My conservation-related research and teaching focuses on three areas: (1) Road ecology.
 I conduct research on how to identify and mitigate environmental problems associated with roads and road traffic in North America and in Latin America.
 (2) Wetland restoration.
 I evaluate the success of wetland restoration programs done at maintaining wetland associated biodiversity and ecosystem services in human-dominated landscapes.
 (3) Management for Species of Greatest Conservation Need.
 I investigate how habitat management can be used to maintain or recover populations of declining species such as golden-winged warbler, spruce grouse, or Blanding’s turtle.
 I welcome applications for graduate work – I supervise graduate students in Clarkson University’s interdisciplinary Environmental Science & Engineering and Bioscience & Biotechnology programs.

 Dr. Sue Margulis

-Associate Professor of Animal Behavior, Ecology and Conservation, and Biology, Canisius College, 2001 Main Street, Buffalo NY 14208, (716) 888-2773, firstname.lastname@example.org
+Canisius College Professor of Animal Behavior, Ecology and Conservation, and Biology

-As a faculty member in the department of animal behavior, ecology and conservation, I teach several courses on zoo biology, as well as the department's conservation biology course, and a field course in South Africa (wildlife ecology and conservation).
+As a faculty member in the department of animal behavior, ecology, and conservation, I teach several courses on zoo biology, as well as the department's conservation biology course, and a field course in South Africa (wildlife ecology and conservation).
 My research has primarily been zoo-based.
 I am often working with endangered species, thus there is great interest in enhancing captive breeding and better understanding the specific environmental requirements of different species.
 Consequently, my research has largely focused on the effects of environment on behavior.
 This includes both the physical environment and the social environment, both of which may have far-reaching effects on behavior, reproduction, and overall well-being.
 I am particularly interested in patterns of reproductive and parental behavior in captive animals, and in quantifying the effects of environmental change on behavior.

-Dr. Elsbeth (Misty) McPhee
+Dr. M. Elsbeth (Misty) McPhee

 University of Wisconsin Oshkosh

-Dr. Sarah Mesnick
+Sarah L. Mesnick

 8901 La Jolla Shores Drive